-1. ASSESSING PATIENT SUITABILITY FOR A DOSE OF A COVID-19 VACCINE
+4. AFTER-HOURS ASSESSING PATIENT SUITABILITY FOR THE SECOND OR SUBSEQUENT DOSE OF A COVID-19 VACCINE

-COVID- 19 VACCINE DOSE OF A COVID-19 VACCINE Group A44.
-General Practice Attendance for Assessing Patient Suitability for a COVID-19 Vaccine Subgroup 1.
-Assessing Patient Suitability for a Dose of a COVID-19 Vaccine Professional attendance by a general practitioner for the purpose of assessing a patient's suitability for the first dose of a COVID-19 vaccine if all of the following apply: (a) one or both of the following is undertaken, where clinically relevant: (i) a short patient history; (ii) limited examination and management; (b) the service is bulk-billed; (c) the service is provided at, or from, a practice location in a Modified Monash 1 area Note: Effective 31 May 2021, age restrictions on the use of this item have been removed.
-Fee 93624 (See para AN.44.1 of explanatory notes to this Category) Fee: \$37.10 Benefit: 85% = \$31.55 Professional attendance by a general practitioner for the purpose of assessing a patient's suitability for the first dose of a COVID-19 vaccine if all of the following apply: (a) one or both of the following is undertaken, where clinically relevant: (i) a short patient history; (ii) limited examination and management; (b) the service is bulk-billed; (c) the service is provided at, or from, a practice location in: Fee 93625 (i) a Modified Monash 2 area; or

-A44.
-GENERAL PRACTICE ATTENDANCE FOR ASSESSING PATIENT SUITABILITY FOR A 1.
-ASSESSING PATIENT SUITABILITY FOR A COVID-19 VACCINE DOSE OF A COVID-19 VACCINE (ii) a Modified Monash 3 area; or (iii) a Modified Monash 4 area; or (iv) a Modified Monash 5 area; or (v) a Modified Monash 6 area; or (vi) a Modified Monash 7 area Note: Effective 31 May 2021, age restrictions on the use of this item have been removed.
-(See para AN.44.1 of explanatory notes to this Category) Fee: \$45.00 Benefit: 85% = \$38.25 Professional attendance by a medical practitioner (other than a general practitioner) for the purpose of assessing a patient's suitability for the first dose of a COVID-19 vaccine if all of the following apply: (a) one or both of the following is undertaken, where clinically relevant: (i) a short patient history; (ii) limited examination and management; (b) the service is bulk-billed: (c) the service is provided at, or from, a practice location in a Modified Monash 1 area Note: Effective 31 May 2021, age restrictions on the use of this item have been removed.
-(See para AN.44.1 of explanatory notes to this Category) Fee 93626 Fee: \$28.90 Benefit: 85% = \$24.60 Professional attendance by a medical practitioner (other than a general practitioner) for the purpose of assessing a patient's suitability for the first dose of a COVID-19 vaccine if all of the following apply: (a) one or both of the following is undertaken, where clinically relevant: (i) a short patient history; (ii) limited examination and management; (b) the service is bulk-billed; (c) the service is provided at, or from, a practice location in: (i) a Modified Monash 2 area; or (ii) a Modified Monash 3 area; or (iii) a Modified Monash 4 area; or (iv) a Modified Monash 5 area; or (v) a Modified Monash 6 area; or (vi) a Modified Monash 7 area Fee 93627
+(c) the service is provided at, or from, a practice location in a Modified Monash 1 area; (d) the service is rendered in an after-hours period (See para AN.44.1 of explanatory notes to this Category) Fee: \$57.95 Benefit: 85% = \$49.30 Professional attendance by a general practitioner for the purpose of assessing a patient's suitability for a dose of a COVID-19 vaccine if all of the following apply: (a) one or both of the following is undertaken, where clinically relevant: (i) a short patient history; (ii) limited examination and management; (b) the service is bulk-billed; (c) the service is provided at, or from, a practice location in: (i) a Modified Monash 2 area; or (ii) a Modified Monash 3 area; or (iii) a Modified Monash 4 area; or (iv) a Modified Monash 5 area; or (v) a Modified Monash 6 area; or (vi) a Modified Monash 7 area; (d) the service is rendered in an after-hours period Fee 93654 (See para AN.44.1 of explanatory notes to this Category) Fee: \$62.05 Benefit: 85% = \$52.75 Professional attendance by a medical practitioner (other than a general practitioner) for the purpose of assessing a patient's suitability for a COVID-19 vaccine if all of the following apply: (a) one or both of the following is undertaken, where clinically relevant: (i) a short patient history; (ii) limited examination and management; (b) the service is bulk-billed; (c) the service is provided at, or from, a practice location in a Modified Monash 1 area; (d) the service is rendered in an after-hours period Fee 93655 (See para AN.44.1 of explanatory notes to this Category) Fee: \$46.70 Benefit: 85% = \$39.70 Fee 93656 Professional attendance by a medical practitioner (other than a general practitioner) for the purpose of assessing a patient's suitability for a COVID-19 vaccine if all of the following apply:

-1. ASSESSING PATIENT SUITABILITY FOR A DOSE OF A COVID-19 VACCINE
+4. AFTER-HOURS ASSESSING PATIENT SUITABILITY FOR THE SECOND OR SUBSEQUENT DOSE OF A COVID-19 VACCINE